-Students that earned a 4 or 5 on their AP Psychology exam will receive 3 generic 1000-level PSYC credits to use as electives toward the minimum credits needed for graduation.
-This credit is not the same as our introductory psychology courses; students still must take PSYC 1100 (General Psychology I) and PSYC 1101 or PSYC 1103 (General Psychology II).
+Students that earned a 4 or 5 on their AP Psychology exam will receive 3 generic 1000-level PSYC credits (PSYC 91000) to use as electives toward graduation, however, students must take PSYC 1100 (General Psychology I) and PSYC 1101 or PSYC 1103 (General Psychology II).
 Our courses are qualitatively different from high school AP courses and are better preparation for our upper-level courses.

 Transfer students may have received AP credit for an introductory psychology course at their previous institution.
 Transfer credit is evaluated from the source, so UConn will give credit based on the scores earned irrespective of how any previous institution may have evaluated the AP credit.

 For more information about transferring AP credits, refer to the Office of Undergraduate Transfer Admissions.